 Person shot in leg by federal law enforcement in Minneapolis after assaulting an officer, DHS says

+“I urge anyone that is at the scene to leave immediately,” Police Chief Brian O’Hara said at a news conference.

-(CNN) — A person was shot in the leg by a federal law enforcement officer in Minneapolis on Wednesday evening after resisting arrest and “violently assaulting” an officer, the Department of Homeland Security said in a statement, as the city is still reeling in the aftermath of last week’s fatal shooting of Renee Good by an ICE agent.
+The comments came as demonstrators clashed with officials hours after a federal law enforcement officer opened fire on a person when he began to resist arrest and “violently assault” an officer, the Department of Homeland Security said in a statement.

-The person was transported to a nearby hospital with non-life-threatening injuries, the city of Minneapolis said.
+The individual was transported to a nearby hospital with non-life-threatening injuries, the city of Minneapolis said.

+“For those who have peacefully protested, I applaud you.
+For those who are taking the bait, you are not helping, and you are not helping the undocumented immigrants of our city.
+You are not helping the people who call this place home,” Mayor Jacob Frey said at the conference.

+Echoing the mayor’s remarks, Minnesota Gov. Tim Walz urged residents to remain calm.

 “The law enforcement officer caught up to the subject on foot and attempted to apprehend him when the subject began to resist and violently assault the officer,” the post said.